jasonjayr/money/README.txt

 Minetest 0.4 mod: money
 =======================

-This mod has been edited by TenPlus1
+This mod has been edited by TenPlus1 to remove everything but the barter shops

 The original can be found in:
   https://github.com/kotolegokot/minetest-mod-money